adrianschlatter/ppf.docmap/docs/README.md

 # ppf.docmap

-ppf.docmap is a python package to to find links in documents and to crawl documents to map dependencies between them.
+ppf.docmap is a python package to find links in documents and to crawl documents to map dependencies between them.